Academic Integrity Procedure

 3. Provide and promote on-campus and online referencing units

-4. Promote the benefit and availability of additional support services such as Learning Skills Advisors and the Academic Skills and Knowledge (ASK) course
+4. Promote the benefit and availability of additional support services such as Learning Skills Advisors and the Academic Skills and Knowledge (ASK) course.

 Students